Skip to Main Content

 The opinions editors edit the article in conversation with the writer, ensuring that the piece remains true to the writer’s vision and voice while meeting the Record’s criteria and conforming to Record style.
 In a given week, the Record tries to present a variety of opinions and may delay or rearrange publication of op-eds to create a diverse opinions section.
 All op-eds, including column pieces, express the opinions of only the signed authors.
 Letters to the editor and op-eds can be submitted to the opinions editors, Hugh Kane ([email protected]) and Juno Pelczar ([email protected]).

-The entire board also constructs editorials, which represent the opinion of the majority of the editorial board.
-Editorials can include a range of topics, but usually discuss campus or local issues on which the Record board feels it is well-equipped to share its knowledge and opinion for the benefit of the Williams community.
-A member of the board can request to have their name removed from the masthead for an issue if they disagree with the opinions expressed in the editorial.
+The entire board also constructs editorials, which represent the opinion of the majority of the board members present at the time of an editorial vote.
+A majority is defined as more than half of those voting, including those who have abstained.
+Editorials can include a range of topics but usually discuss campus or local issues on which the Record board feels it is well-equipped to share its knowledge and opinion for the benefit of the Williams community.
+A tally at the end of every editorial reflects the number of board members who assented, dissented, and abstained during the vote.

 Professionalism: